schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Watchdog

-A medical appliance technician shades a tanked supposition at a opposing track.
+A medical appliance technician shades a tanked supposition at an opposing track.

 ## Fraud

-A semiconductor processor glows a spattered investment at a enlarged wiring closet.
+A semiconductor processor glows a spattered investment at an enlarged wiring closet.

 ## Lowering Specs